Daddy (slang)

-A Daddy in gay culture is a slang term meaning a man sexually involved in a relationship with a younger male.
+Daddy is a slang term that refers to a sexually attractive man who is involved with a younger or shorter partner.

-In an internet meme context, Know Your Meme defines the term as a "slang term of affection used to address a male authority figure or idol in a sexualized manner."

-In BDSM, a "daddy/boy" relationship can share similarities with a dynamic of dominance and submission.
+Beginning in the 1920s, the term was often heard in blues music and African-American Vernacular English.

 History

 Predecessors

 According to the Historical Dictionary of American Slang, the earliest use of "daddy" in a non-paternal context was in 1681, in reference to what sex workers called their procurers or older male customers.
+This term is also used across ethnic groups, with its origins becoming most recognized in the 1920s.

+Aileen Stanley, who used the term in a romantic manner in her 1920 song "I Wonder Where My Sweet, Sweet Daddy's Gone."

 Throughout the 1920s, the term was used in blues music and African-American Vernacular English to mean one's boyfriend, especially an older man or a sugar daddy.
 In 1920, the term is used in a romantic context in Aileen Stanley's blues song "I Wonder Where My Sweet, Sweet Daddy's Gone."
 Its usage is similar in Lavinia Turner's 1922 song "How Can I Be Your 'Sweet Mama' When You're 'Daddy' to Someone Else?"
 The same year, the term appears in Trixie Smith's "My Man Rocks Me" in the lyrics "My man rocks me, with one steady roll [...]
 I said now, Daddy, ain’t we got fun".